julius-dentalboss/VicidialtoGHL/README.md

-*VICI to GHL PHP SCRIPT*
+# VICI to GHL PHP SCRIPT

-This scrip allow to update contacts in GoHighLevel using API v2 with oAuth 2.0
+This script allow to update contacts in GoHighLevel using API v2 with oAuth 2.0

 This is live example how to send updates from Vicidial to GHL via API webhook.